-The Academy' 'free' reserves are its funds after excluding restricted funds.
-'Reserves' are therefore the resources the Academy has or can make available to spend for any or all of its charitable objectives within the boundaries of any applicable restrictions once it has met its commitments and covered its other planned expenditure.
-More specifically 'free reserves' represent income to the Academy which is to be spent at the Trustees' discretion in furtherance of any of the Academies objects but which is not yet spent, committed or designated.
+The Academy's 'free' reserves are its funds after excluding restricted funds.
+'Reserves' are therefore the resources the Academy has or can make available to spend for any or all of the Academy's operations once it has met its commitments and covered its other planned expenditure.
+More specifically 'free reserves' represent income to the Academy which is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects but which is not yet spent, committed or designated.

-The Governors review the reserve levels of the Academy annually.
+The Trustees review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams.
 The Trustees have determined that the appropriate level of free reserves should be equivalent to 1-2 months' expenditure, which is approximately £280,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The Academy set a balanced budget for the 2018/19 academic year.
-The level of reserves were affected in the 2017/18 academic year and this level of reserves has not been achievable during the year ended 31 August 2019.
-A balanced budget has been set for 2019/20 with the intention to increase the reserves over the next 3 years.
+The Academy set a balanced budget for the 2019/20 academic year.
+A balanced budget has been set for 2020/21 with the intention to increase the reserves over the next 3 years.

-The Academy's current level of free reserves is £241,538.
+The Academy's current level of free reserves is £151,272.

-The level of restricted funds at the period end, excluding the restricted fixed asset fund; endowment fund and the pension reserve, amounted to £112,030.
+The level of restricted funds at the period end, excluding the restricted fixed asset fund; and the pension reserve, amounted to £164.654.